Skip to Content

 How to Keep Sparrows Away From Your Home

-1. Seal entry points: Close up gaps in vents, roofs, and walls to block sparrow nesting attempts.
+1. Seal entry points: Patch gaps in roofs, walls, and vents to block sparrow nesting attempts.
+It’s like closing a hotel for feathery freeloaders!

 What Are The Best Deterrents for Sparrows?